 Most people, unless they come from the investment industry, don’t receive any formal education on how municipal bonds work.
 As a result, there’s a lot of misinformation out there surrounding these financial assets.
 At Neighborly, we want investors to make informed decisions and that means correcting these myths.
 Here are the top 6 myths that most people believe about muni bonds.

 Can we talk about investment language for a moment?
 Because sometimes the terms investors use read like hieroglyphics written backward.
 And they throw out abbreviations more often than a texting tween.
 Once you break it down, though, the lingo is relatively straight forward.
 And of course, investing in muni bonds is a neat way to support city progress... and progress is a language we all speak.
 So here is a handy primer on basic muni bond terminology, spelled out in words the rest of us use.

-If you’ve been reading along since the beginning, by now you should have an understanding of how muni bonds work.
+If you’ve been reading along in our Beginner's Guide to Muni Bonds, by now you should have an understanding of how muni bonds work.
 Perhaps you’ve even started thinking about adding munis to your investment portfolio.
 We’ve talked about scenarios in which muni bonds might make sense and reviewed the benefits and drawbacks of investing.
 We even explored the history of munis and how they came to be such an integral part of the market as we know it today.
 But all of this leaves us with one major question: Where are muni bonds going?
 What does the future have in store?

 Did you hear that Moody's recently downgraded the City of Chicago's muni offerings, sending them into junk bond territory?
 True story: Last Tuesday, $8.9 billion in muni bonds were downgraded from Baa2 to Ba1, which means they’re now below investment grade and considered riskier than higher-rated bonds.
 But while Chicago’s financial woes aren’t exactly breaking news, Moody’s may have jumped the gun a bit.
 Let’s explore.